PROCUREMENT CYCLE

 Purchase Requisition (PR)

-It is a request to procure a certain quantity of material at a certain point of time/date.
+It is a request to procure a certain quantity of material at a certain point in time/date.

 It is an Internal Document and not used outside of the Enterprise.